liberapay/liberapay.com/README.md

 ## Contact

-You have a question?
-Come ask us in [the salon](https://github.com/liberapay/salon) or in the IRC channel #liberapay on [Freenode](http://webchat.freenode.net/).
+You want to chat?
+[Join us on Gitter](https://gitter.im/liberapay/salon).
+(If you use IRC, [Gitter has a gateway](https://irc.gitter.im/), and we're also in the #liberapay channel on Freenode.)

+Alternatively you can post a message in [our GitHub salon](https://github.com/liberapay/salon).

 ## Contributing to the translations